DEV-5/MY_NOTES/Linux_Embedded_development.md

     - Atomically increments a value while returning the old value at a particular address.

-    - The c pseudo code for the fetch- and-add instruction looks like this:
+    - The c pseudo code for the fetch-and-add instruction looks like this:

       ```c
       int fetchAndAdd(int *addr)